 With Apex Legends hitting 25 million players in a week and 50 million in its first month, it was only natural to see Respawn's battle royale compared to Fortnite.

 Of course, natural doesn't mean it was fair considering the difference in the size of the studios, without even going into the development pipeline specifics.
-This led to Zampella saying he'd rather establish Respawn's own tempo of delivering content than try to emulate Fortnite and work his staff into the ground as a result.
+This led to Zampella saying he'd rather establish Respawn's own tempo of delivering content than try to emulate Fortnite and as a result.

 Speaking to Los Angeles Times, Zampella said that the focus of Apex Legends and Fortnite is vastly different as well, with the latter evolving into a sort of a communal hangout, in addition to being the most popular battle royale around.